Do you have less than a week in Iceland? From a bubble hotel in the Iceland wilderness to short trips at amazing waterfalls – we got you covered.

-And no wonder this small country catches the eye of travelers, photographers and nature lovers, as some of its landscapes seem taken from fairy tales, fantasy novels and even science fiction movies.
+There is no wonder Iceland catches the eye of travelers, photographers and nature lovers.
+Some of its landscapes seem taken from fairy tales, fantasy novels and even science fiction movies.
 Iceland is the place where nature makes our dreams come true, where a night becomes a concert of lights and a morning walk an adventure.

 A land of waterfalls